-Fear not, this article will explore what work experience is and why participating in it is crucial to your present and future career prospects.
+If you’re looking to have your questions answered, you’re in luck!
+In this article we’ll walk you through why participating in work experience is crucial to your present and future career prospects.

 By definition, work experience is defined as a short term experience of employment commonly intended for young people (students) so that they can get a feel for operating in a professional working environment.

 So essentially what this means is that you work for a little while at a certain place so that you can pick up skills and gain knowledge of how the company works.

 Work experience is absolutely crucial for a variety of reasons and this article will identify and explore the 5 main reasons why you should get work experience during the holidays.